dgelessus/NAGUS/docs/uru/vault.rst

 or code that operates generically on vault nodes.

-Any of these fields may be unset, which is a distinct state and *not* the same as 0/empty.
+Any of these fields may be unset, which is a distinct state and *not* the same as 0/empty (although some code treats them identically).
 In the client code and over the network, this is implemented using a set of bit flags indicating which fields are set/unset.
 In an SQL database (as used by servers to store the vault),